hilary/lucas-meta/scratch/challenge.md

 The OpenAura API serves media and content related to _artists_.

-* A piece of media relating to an artist is a _particle_.
+* Media and content relating to an artist are _particles_.
-* Every particle comes from a _provider_, e.g., Facebook.
+* Particles come from _providers_, e.g., Facebook.
 * The intersection of an artist and a provider is a _source_, e.g., an artist's band page on Facebook.